 All of this together creates your “forgiveness declaration” which you will use to practice forgiveness for a chosen timeframe.

-Got another “letting go of forgiveness” worksheet I should add?
+Got another “letting go of resentments” worksheet I should add?

-I hope these letting go of forgiveness worksheets are helpful to you.
+I hope these forgiveness worksheets are helpful to you.
 If you have a good one I should add to this list, just let me know in the comments!